domRiddle/ASF/Docker.md

 # Docker

 Starting with version 3.0.3.2, ASF is now also available as **[docker container](https://www.docker.com/what-container)**.
 Running ASF in docker container typically has no advantages for casual users, but it could be an excellent way of making use of ASF on servers, ensuring that ASF is being run in sandboxed environment separated from all other apps.
-Our docker package is currently available on **[ghcr.io](https://github.com/orgs/JustArchiNET/packages/container/package/archisteamfarm)** as well as **[DockerHub](https://hub.docker.com/r/justarchi/archisteamfarm)**.
+Our docker package is currently available on **[ghcr.io](https://github.com/orgs/JustArchiNET/packages/container/package/archisteamfarm)** as well as **[Docker Hub](https://hub.docker.com/r/justarchi/archisteamfarm)**.

 ---